Paws on a Mission - Pet Therapy

 Pet therapy helps to reduce feelings of stress and anxiety.
 Along with the obvious emotional benefits of adoring pets, studies have shown that the presence of animals has a positive effect on human physiology.
 Pet therapy can decrease a patient’s blood pressure and heart rate.
 But most of all, these furry friends make all of us feel loved and at ease.

 Weekly visits to patients at Mission Hospital are provided by trained pet therapy volunteer teams.
 All visits require physician orders and patient consents.
-In addition to patient visits, pet therapy teams see visitors and families in waiting rooms and reception areas, as well as staff in many hospital departments.
+In addition to in-room patient visits, pet therapy teams see visitors and families in waiting rooms and reception areas, as well as staff in many hospital departments.